 A credulous yet suspicious audience

-There’s some evidence that Chinese audiences are less cynical about the beauty industry than Western ones, and believe that the standards of appearance shown in adverts for beauty products are actually attainable.
+There’s some evidence that Chinese audiences are less cynical about the beauty industry than western ones, and believe that the standards of appearance shown in adverts for beauty products are actually attainable, whereas many western audiences view beauty advertisements with high levels of skepticism.

-This attitude carries obvious appeal for beauty brands trying to peddle their wares.
+This attitude carries obvious appeal for beauty brands trying to sell their wares.
 But there’s also suspicion about fake products, especially when purchased online.

 Some local consumers have taken to buying from overseas sellers in the hope of obtaining real branded products.
 Western brands are competing against counterfeit versions of their products online; having a bricks and mortar presence in the region is a way to reassure customers that they can obtain the real version through offline sales.